BastilleBSD/bastille/docs/chapters/gettingstarted.rst

 This guide is meant to get you up and running with bastille, and will show you a number of different options to create and manage your jails.

-The first step is running ``bastille setup`` to try to configure bastille initially.
+The first step is running ``bastille setup`` to try to configure bastille initially, if you didn't during setup.
+Setup should only be run once.

 .. code-block:: shell